bit-broker/website/content/en/docs/coordinator/user.md

 HTTP/1.1 200 OK
 ```

-The body of this response will contain the coordinator key, which the newly promoted user should utilise [to authorise](/docs/api-conventions/authorisation/) their own calls to the Coordinator API.
+The body of this response will contain the coordinator key, which the newly promoted user should utilize [to authorize](/docs/api-conventions/authorization/) their own calls to the Coordinator API.
 For example:

 ```
 4735d360-dc03-499c-91ce-68dfc1554691.5d5c9eab-1d9c-4c88-9478-9f4ab35568a7.423c9101-315a-4929-a64c-9b905837799c